sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

       - `Connection`: **MQ client connection properties**
       - `Destination queue manager name`: **mq** (case-sensitive) - this is the name of the remote Queue Manager
       - `Queue manager host name`: **10.0.0.1** - this is the access IP address for the relevant pod
-      - `Listener port number`: **3xxxx** - this must match the IP address (Hugh>>> needs checking using Helm Repositories --> mq console-https
+      - `Listener port number`: **3xxxx** - this must match the mapped port number that you determined earlier by looking at the Helm Release
-      - `Channel name`: **ACE.TO.mq** (case-sensitive)- this must match the channel name already created
+      - `Channel name`: **ACE.TO.mq** (case-sensitive)- this must match the channel name that you created earlier by using the MQ Console

 	 ![](./images/cipdemo/ace_mqoutput1.jpg)

 1. Select the `KafkaProducer` node.
 Configure its properties thus:
  - Enter the `Topic name`, matching what you defined within the Event Streams configuration earlier - we recommended **NewOrder**.
 Note: in this instance you are hard-coding this topic name; typically it will be parameterised (for ACE specialists: the parameterisation uses _LocalEnvironment.Destination.Kafka.Output.topicName_).
+ - For the `Bootstrap servers`, specify the value you noted in the Event Streams section earlier.
+It looks like **10.0.0.1:30633**.
  - For Acks specify **All**.
 This defines the number of acknowledgements to request from the Event Streams server before the publication request is sent. **0** is equivalent to similar to 'fire and forget'; **1** waits for a single acknowledgement; **All** waits for acknowledgements from all replicas of the topic (providing the strongest available guarantee that the message was received).
- - Change the Timeout to 5 secs (so that if it fails, you will only have to wait 5 seconds before you see the failure)
+ - Change the `Timeout` to **5** secs (so that if it fails, you will only have to wait 5 seconds before you see the failure)
- - For Security Protocol specify **SASL_SSL**.
+ - For `Security Protocol` specify **SASL_SSL**.
 This is because Event Streams requires this.
- - For SSL protocol specify **TLSv1.2**.
+ - For `SSL protocol` specify **TLSv1.2**.
 This is because Event Streams requires this.

    ![](./images/cipdemo/ace_kafka_producer.png)